-The publication of this report was made possible by the generous support of the Cambia Health Foundation.
-The Center to Advance Palliative Care (CAPC) and the National Palliative Care Research Center (NPCRC) gratefully acknowledge the foundation’s support, together with that of CAPC membership and all of our funders, including the Altman Foundation, the American Academy of Hospice and Palliative Medicine (AAHPM), the American Cancer Society, Anonymous, Atlantic Philanthropies, the Patty and Jay Baker Foundation, the Adele and Leonard Block Foundation, the Brookdale Foundation, the Leslie and Roslyn Goldstein Foundation, the John A. Hartford Foundation, the Hearst Foundations, the Hospice & Palliative Nurses Association (HPNA), the LIVESTRONG Foundation, the Cameron and Hayden Lord Foundation, Thelma Lyon, the Milbank Foundation for Rehabilitation, the Mill Park Foundation, the National Institute on Aging, the Stavros Niarchos Foundation, the Olive Branch Foundation, the Y. C. Ho/Helen and Michael Chiang Foundation, and Zena Wiener.
+The publication of this report was made possible by the generous support of the Gordon and Betty Moore Foundation.
+The Center to Advance Palliative Care (CAPC) and the ational Palliative Care Research Center (NPCRC) gratefully acknowledge the foundation’s support, together with that of CAPC membership and all of our funders, including the American Academy of Hospice and Palliative Medicine (AAHPM), American Cancer Society, Cambia Health Foundation, Commonwealth Fund, Gordon and Betty Moore Foundation, Hospice & Palliative Nurses Association, Patty and Jay Baker Foundation Inc, Peterson Center on Healthcare, Stavros Niarchos Foundation, The Allen H. and Selma W. Berkman Charitable Trust, The Arthur Vining Davis Foundations, The Brookdale Foundation, The John A. Hartford Foundation, The Leslie & Roslyn Goldstein Foundation, The Milbank Foundation, The Y. C. Ho/Helen & Michael Chiang Foundation, Thelma Lyons, Trudy Elbaum Gottesman and Robert W. Gottesman, United States Cancer Pain Relief Committee Inc. (USCPRC), Weiner Family Foundation, and West Health Institute.

 CAPC and NPCRC do not receive industry or pharmaceutical funding.